Tinaika19/RegEx/Develop/gist-template.md

   - The `+` quantifier ensures one or more characters from this set.

 ### Domain name
+The domain name is the section of the email address after the @ symbol and before the domain extension (e.g., example in example.com).
+This pattern allows domain names with valid characters:
    - `[\da-z\.-]+`: Matches the domain part after the `@`.
    - `\d`: Matches any digit (`0-9`).
    - `[a-z]`: Matches any lowercase letter (`a-z`).